-Bank loans - Current ₱ 1,486
+Interest bearing loans - Current ₱ 965

-Bank loans - Non current 281
+Interest bearing loans - Non current 1,767

-- ₱ 1,767
+- ₱ 2,732

 Bank loans pertain to the borrowings of the Group from various local financial institutions.
 These bank loans are obtained to finance capital expenditures and for general corporate purposes.